hildogjr/KiCost/docs/usage.rst

    * Red if the part is unavailable.
    * Orange if there is not sufficient quantity of the part available.

 #.
+The ``Purch`` cell is colored to check the user purchase cart validity:

+   * Red if try to purchase more than avaliable part
+   * Yellow if try to purchase less than the minimum order quantity

+#.
 The ``Unit$`` and ``Ext$`` in each distributor cell is colored green
    to indicate the lowest price found across all the distributors.